-The RideLondon-Surrey Classic is the biggest professional one-day race on British soil.
-The UCI World Tour race sees 150 of the world’s best cyclist tackle a 200 km route past the iconic London sights and out into the picturesque Surrey Hills.
+The RideLondon-Surrey Classic is the largest professional one-day race on British soil.
+It’s a UCI World Tour race that takes the peloton on an iconic route around London’s sights and the picturesque Surrey Hills.
 The 2019 edition of the race will be held on 4th August.

-The race follows a similar route to the London 2012 Olympic Road Cycling Race, as well as the Prudential RideLondon-Surrey sportive.
-Having recently been awarded UCI World Tour status, the race has become lucrative to win, offering the highest prize money pool of any one-day Classic), it typically attracts a host of big names.
+The race is based on the London 2012 Olympic Road Cycling Race route, as well as the Prudential RideLondon-Surrey sportive for amateurs.
+With the race having a lucrative winners purse (offering the highest prize money pool of any one-day Classic), it typically attracts a host of big names.

-The first RideLondon-Surrey Classic was held in 2011 as a warm-up for the 2012 Summer Olympics, which was won by Brit Mark Cavendish.
+The first edition was held in 2011 as pre-Summer Olympics warm-up and was won by British favourite Mark Cavendish (Team Dimension Data).